 The spatial and temporal distribution characteristics of precipitation are related to many factors, such as the terrain, atmospheric circulation, and climatic conditions.
-To train a deep learning model that can capture the precipitation characteristics of East China, we collected multisource observation data of the flood season (May to September) for a total of 306 days from 2017 to

-125 2018.
-Due to the missing radar data from May 1 to 9 and September 26 to 30, 2018, there are only 292 days of radar data in total.
+To train a deep-learning model that can capture the precipitation characteristics of eastern China, we collected multisource observation data of the flood season (May to September) for a total of 306 d from 2017 to 2018.
+Due to the missing radar data from 1 to 9 May and 26 to 30 September 2018, there are only 292 d of radar data in total.
 The missing data are obtained by interpolating the data from adjacent moments.
-Among the data, the precipitation data of regional automatic weather stations (AWS) in East China with a time interval of 10 minutes are shown in Fig 1.
+Among the data, the precipitation data of regional automatic weather stations (AWSs) in eastern China with a time interval of 10 min are shown in Fig. 1.